monday0rsunday/ffmpeg-tutorial/README.md

 ### Build

-I only known how to run ./configure, make, make check, make install and I don't want to complicate my pour knowledge with Make/CMake, I use only command line gcc for compile.
+I only known how to run ./configure, make, make check, make install and I don't want to complicate my pour knowledge with Make/CMake, I use command line gcc for compiling.

 * Compile